TSDS Validation Tool

 The Validation Tool contains all of the validations that are practical to run at the local level on submissions that may be either partial or complete.

 Further validations are processed by the TSDS system itself on the data as it is loaded to the ODS (#2 above), and when an LEA or ESC marks their PEIMS collection as complete (#3).
 Some of these validations include cross-category validations that can only be run on full PEIMS submissions; others are specific to the different subcategories and categories of the collection.

 All validations used in TSDS are listed in the Texas Education Data Standards in Sections 3 and 5.

 To which TSDS software does it apply?

 What are the benefits of validating with the tool?

 The Validation Tool includes more validations than any previous PEIMS validation software (like the XML Checker).
 It doesn’t just check XML formatting and field specifications; it also checks PEIMS business rules and some referential integrity.

 This means that LEAs can catch errors earlier in the process so they don’t have to repeatedly load to TEA to identify problems—issues can be identified and fixed locally.
 In addition, the tool will allow users to work on their collections well in advance of the submission deadline, which will reduce the burden on some LEAs.

-Finally, by reducing the traffic and storage for erroneous data, the Validation Tool will reduce unnecessary wear and tear and congestion on the TSDS system.
+Finally, by reducing the traffic and storage for erroneous data, the Validation Tool reduces unnecessary wear and tear and congestion on the TSDS system.

 - Users create a TEDS-compliant extract from their local information system and save it locally.

-- Then they open the Validation Tool and point it to the extract.
+- Then open the Validation Tool and point it to the extract.
 Users can validate multiple files for the same school year and collection at the same time.